 Equitable classrooms are classrooms where the student body, in all its beautiful variability, is represented.
 In these classrooms, all students are safe and welcomed and academic progress is not only possible but probable.
 Deleveling embraces student variability, promotes equity and inclusion, and helps students to build deeper learning competencies.

-Our students have unique strengths, needs and interests and these change based on context.
+Our students have unique strengths, needs, and interests and these change based on context.
 In many schools and districts where leveling or tracking is implemented, students are selected based upon some predetermined ability, test score or grade placement, and offered “advanced”, “extended”, and “honors'' programs.
 Other schools create “gifted” programs and provide advanced programs for them.
 This system has created a very uneven playing field.
 When students are “leveled” it creates a system where students are only expected to perform to a certain level.
-Not all students are treated expected to achieve with high standards and are therefore not expected to reach beyond their assigned “level”.
-Also, in these classrooms, students can’t don’t have to be self-directed, as teachers alone provide the chosen level of challenge, often creating dependent learners who struggle to work and excel independently - skills critical to future success.
+Not all students are expected to achieve high standards and are therefore not expected to reach beyond their assigned “level”.
+Also, in these classrooms, students don’t have to be self-directed, as teachers provide the chosen level of challenge, often creating dependent learners who struggle to work and excel independently - skills critical to future success.

 Don’t get us wrong.
 We recognize that some learners need additional support and some learners need additional challenges including enrichment and acceleration.
 We are not advocating for the elimination of special education programming or advanced programming.
 Rather, we caution creating a gifted or special education program, or location, where a handful of students are provided with a “one-size-fits-all” experience as if they are all the same.
 Even within small groups, there is incredible variability and honoring that through design is critical for students' success.

 Oftentimes, variability and barriers are not considered when students are leveled.
-This process affects many students, but especially our black and brown students.
+This process affects many students, especially our black and brown students.
 According to the Atlantic, “Black and Latino students make up 37 percent of high school students but only 27 percent of students taking an AP class and 18 percent of students passing AP exams, according to the Education Department.”
 Now, AP courses do follow a slightly different process than traditional honors courses.
 According to the College Board that offers and manages AP courses “the AP Program believes that all motivated and academically prepared students should be able to enroll in AP courses.
 We strongly encourage all high schools to follow this principle.”
 However, they also note that AP course availability can be determined by local school prerequisites or other requirements like a placement exam.
 Consequently, if a student has not been offered courses that would “academically prepare” them for these courses, then they would not be able to take the AP courses.

 Leveling creates a system of segregation in which students are grouped among certain levels and eliminates the opportunity for all students to learn together.
 Deleveling creates an inclusive environment, creating a safe space for all students to thrive.